 26. Know Which Foods Are Worth Buying in Bulk

-Do not buy bulk just because the package looks like a deal.
-If your family does not eat lentils, a giant bag of lentils is not savings; it is a long-term relationship you did not agree to.
-Bulk works best when it supports meals you already make.
+Don't buy bulk items just because a huge package looks like a deal.
+If your family won't eat lentils, a huge bag of lentils isn't saving your money, it's a long-term relationship you didn't sign up for.
+Bulk buying works best when it complements meals you already prepare.

 27. Make Do Before You Buy More